 - Heavier items should be placed lower and lighter objects higher (see Figure 24); - Shelves and racks have maximum loading capacity.
-This maximum loading capacity should be adhered to at all times; - Nettings or restraining bars can be used to secure goods; - Small and loose items can be tied together to preventunwanted movement; - Irregularly shaped items are stored safely; and there are methods which can slow and control the onset of fatigue.
-Some recommended control measures are listed below.
+This maximum loading capacity should be adhered to at all times; - Nettings or restraining bars can be used to secure goods; - Small and loose items can be tied together to prevent unwanted movement: - Irregularly shaped items are stored safely; and - Provide suitable height access equipment to retrieve objects placed at high levels.